HyunchangOh/EnhancerX/README.md

 It is automatically created running processed/la_grande_table_gen.py, using whichever fasta files there are loaded in data/hg19/ for the sequence ("seq") and coding/non-coding annotation ("cod"), and files in data/enhancer_atlas/ for enhancer/non-enhancer annotation ("atl").
 Function mucho_load is defined, which takes chromosome number (string format: "chr1", "chr2", etc) and list of features or columns to load (list format: ["seq", "cod", "atl"]) as input paramenters, and returns la grande table as a numpy array with shape (no_cols, length_seq).
 To access a specific data point, for example: la_grande_table[seq][100234].

-## Models
-Different models here.

-### MLP
-Run directly.
-Saves predictions in la grande table (NN_results folder).
-Runs first on chromosome all, which is a concatenation of all chromosomes, and then individually.
-Runs a combination of different Neural Network structures, different batch sizes, learning rates, number of epochs and lists of features.
-After finished, can run plotting.py, to produce plots to visualize how the MLP performs on different metrics accross all combinations of hyperparameters, and all three lists of features.

-## Plots

-### Steps

-#### Ratio Calculation
- The script `RatioCalculation.py` loads data from the `la_grande` table and performs 1D calculations.
-It processes the data to categorize values: numbers as possible sites (non-zero) and zeros as not.
-It then computes the ratio of possible sites to total entries, representing their density along chromatin.
-The results are saved to `Cleaned_Merged_Ratio_Results.csv`.

-#### Distribution Plots
-The script performs data visualization for statistical analysis of distances.
-It takes the main table generated from `Cleaned_Merged_Ratio_Results.csv` and creates the following plots:

- 1. **Heatmap of Feature Correlations Across Chromosomes:** This plot shows the correlation matrix between different features across chromosomes using a heatmap.
- 2. **Scatter Plot of Ratios per Feature by Chromosome:** This plot displays scatter plots for each feature, showing the distribution of ratios across different chromosomes.
- 3. **Line Plot of Average Ratios per Chromosome by Feature:** This plot illustrates the average ratio trend across chromosomes for each feature using line plots.
- 4. **Bar Plot of Average Ratios Across Chromosomes:** This plot provides a bar plot showing the average ratio across all chromosomes.
- 5. **Strip Plot of Ratios Across Chromosomes:** This plot shows individual data points (ratios) across chromosomes using a strip plot.
- 6. **Facet Grid of Histograms:** This facet grid shows histograms of ratios for each feature across different chromosomes.
- 7. **Bar Plot of Ratios by Chromosome and Feature:** This plot displays a bar plot that compares ratios across both chromosomes and features.

 ## TroubleShooting
 Here are some instructions to tackle frequently encountered problems or tips for technical issues.